-To pay for the construction of the Aswan high dam (to regulate the flow of the Nile) President NASSER provokes the Suez Crisis in 1956 by Nationalizing the canal and he successfully faces down the invading French, British and Israeli forces.
+Nasser had asked the West to help finance the construction of the Aswan high dam (to regulate the flow of the Nile) which they declined.
+He then turned to Russia for a loan and for army support.
+To pay for this loan President NASSER provokes the Suez Crisis in 1956 by Nationalizing the canal and he successfully faces down the invading French, British and Israeli forces.
 However the modern day "Robin Hood" and his country were attacked and defeated by the Israelis on June 5, 1967, in what history has called the "6 DAY WAR".

 Because of the construction of the Aswan High Dam and Lake Nasser, the temples of ABU SIMBEL and PHILAE were dismantled and reassembled at safe distances from their original sites.